gaoqiang94205/study/README.md

 # study
-just for study
+just for study.

-the project aim at generating some String after parser a regular expresstion. as apposed to regular expression to match String.
+The project aims at generating some String after parser a regular expresstion.
+As apposed to regular expression to match String.